dog finn repels

 Animals Saving Animals spent four weeks earlier this year with the Maltese correctional services Dog section.
 Tasked with carrying out handler training for their seven dog teams and certifying the detection role after an intensive course all dog teams successfully passed.
 ASA recently returned in January to conduct an apprehension handler course and further K9 tactical training.

-Animals Saving Animals is proud to announce it is currently working along side the 'Maya2020 project to train and deploy a tracker dog called 'Sara' to work in the Chiquibul National Park, in the Maya Mountains, Belize’s largest protected area.
+Animals Saving Animals in partnership with Maya 2020 has successfully trained and deployed the first tracker dog called 'Sara' to work in the Chiquibul National Park, in the Maya Mountains, Belize’s largest protected area.
 The forest provides critical habitat for countless rare and endangered species, such as the white lipped peccary, tapir, scarlet macaw, howler monkey and five species of cats including the Jaguar.
 The forest harbour's up to 400 species of birds.
 However this critical habitat has lost over 40% of its canopy in the last 50 years due to illegal logging, mining and slash and burn agriculture.
 In addition to this is the growing illegal wildlife trade through poaching, targeting high value species, including Scarlet Macaw chicks and Yellow Headed Parrots.
-Both ASA and FCD Belize believe that dogs will have a positive impact on this growing problem and look forward to the forthcoming deployment of this Frontline K9' on the 24th January 2020
+Both ASA and FCD Belize believe that tracker dogs will have a positive impact on this growing problem and we will look forward to updates from the deployment of this Frontline K9.